 Looking at common challenges seen by Microsoft SQL Administrators, how can XtremIO accelerate database performance and enable consistent predictable performance at scale while enabling additional functionality?

 EMC was once again a Global Diamond Sponsor of VMWorld.
 If you made it to San Francisco, you were sure to see the EMC booth front and center in the solutions exchange.
 You’ll find us in the same spot in Barcelona.
-I caught up with @AaronChaisson, @Alxjalmeida and @mcowger and … READ MORE
+I caught up with @AaronChaisson, @Alxjalmeida and … READ MORE

 It’s hard to believe, but it has been a full year since InsideFlash Episode #13 when I last interviewed Josh Goldstein.
 Josh is the VP of Product Management & Marketing for XtremIO.
 A year ago at VMWorld 2013, XtremIO was in Directed Availability, and everyone wanted to know what exactly EMC was working on.
 The primary focus of XtremIO then was Virtual Desktop Infrastructure, VDI.
 The always on in-line deduplication at memory speeds made VDI a natural fit for XtremIO, and it continues to be a great use case.